JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 ### 2.1.
 Simple action groups

-In this case the group will be available as a top-level menu item, and actions will be represented as drop-down menu items.
+In this first example the action group will be available as a top-level menu item, and actions will be represented as drop-down menu items.

 #### 2.1.1.
 Creating simple action groups